anchor Description

 anchorOther

-Planning funds in this project are programmed in conjunction with planning funds in the New Transit Maintenance Depot project (CIP No. 502402).
-Planning funds in these projects support community engagement, project scoping, and preliminary design for a shared use transit facility, central maintenance, and associated MCPS Bus Depot and Maintenance Relocation bus parking for Montgomery County Public Schools school buses and Ride-On transit buses planned to be built on a portion of the Jeremiah Park parcel on Crabbs Branch Way in Derwood.
-Concurrently, the Department of General Services is also exploring an opportunity to split the uses between different sites.
-The Department of General Services will provide monthly written progress reports to the Chairs of the Transportation and Environment and Education and Culture Committees.
-In addition to this shared use facility or facilities, other locations for bus parking and operations will need to be identified to fully house expanded operations of both fleets in the future.
+Planning funds in this project were programmed in conjunction with planning funds in the New Transit Maintenance Depot project (CIP No. 502402).
+Planning funds in these projects supported community engagement and project scoping for a shared use transit facility, central maintenance, and associated MCPS Bus Depot and Maintenance Relocation, bus parking for Montgomery County Public Schools school buses and Ride-On transit buses planned to be built on a portion of the Jeremiah Park parcel on Crabbs Branch Way in Derwood.
+Concurrently, the Department of General Services explored an opportunity to split the uses between different sites.
+The Department of General Services identified an alternative site to relocate the MCPS depot.
+In addition to this facility, other locations for bus parking will need to be identified to fully house expanded operations of the bus fleet in the future.

 anchorFiscal Note

-FY25 amendment to add $10,550,000 of Recordation Tax Premium (MCG) funding.
-Appropriation to be added when lease negotiations are completed.
+FY25 amendment to add $10,550,000 of Recordation Tax Premium (MCG) funding and FY26 supplemental to add appropriation for the same amount and funding source.

 anchorDisclosures